MicrosoftDocs/gestures-docs/unity-tutorials-3d-object-manipulation-hand.md

     The hand-skeleton is provided in units of millimeters, in the following left-handed coordinate system:

     ![Hand skeleton coordinate system](Images\UnityHandSkeletonCoordinates.png)
     *We used a RealSense™ camera here to demonstrate the coordinate system axes.
-Note that the same coordinate system applies to the Kinect for Windows v2.*
+Note that the same coordinate system applies to all [depth-cameras](index.md#supported-depth-cameras) supported by Project Prague.*

     Ideally, we would like the **Main Camera** in our scene to see your hand from the perspective of your eyes.
 If we can achieve this - the 3D cursor's projection to the screen will follow your hand in a way that feels natural.